Introduction to Breast Augmentation

-Finally, whenever liposuction is required, the fat harvested can be used as an adjunct procedure such as fat and stem cell transfer to other areas such as the face.
+Finally, whenever liposuction is required, the fat harvested can be used as an adjunct procedure such as fat transfer to other areas such as the face.

 Dr. DuPéré and his team understand that choosing to give yourself curves and/or restoring the youthful shape you once had, is much more than vanity; it is a way to gain back some confidence in your femininity, self-esteem and quality of life.
 VISAGE Clinic Breast Augmentation offers ways to create and/or restore a beautiful breast appearance.